clitetailor/react-epic/docs/LiftBehindTheScene.md

   .subscribe(todos$)
 ```

-People usually tends to be tricked into the ideal that this is a loop but it doesn't.
+People usually tends to be tricked into the ideal that this is a loop.
+But it doesn't.

 I will tell you something.
 The change doesn't result in emitting values.
 In another word, it tell the stream that arg1 and arg2 has changed but does not emit values.
 The real stream emits values comes from arg3.
 That why i consider `switchMap` is static and `map` is dynamic.

 So why does this important.
-If you notice, the above `todos` and `addTodo` will stretch across all other state machine pattern.
+If you notice, the above pattern of `todos` and `addTodo` will stretch across all other state machine pattern.
 What is the state machine pattern formally?
-And if you have another notice, why we have two nesting `switchMap` in the three argument example.
+And if you have another notice, why we have two nesting `switchMap` in the three argument example?

 The fact is in the offical implementation of lift function there're only two arguments: